Tenants guide to renting a property

 Once all the references have been received, we will contact you to arrange a move in date.

 On the day you complete, all parties (including a Guarantor if applicable) need to come into our office to sign the relevant paperwork.
 You will need to pay a month’s rent in advance and a bond which is equivalent to a month’s rent.
 We accept debit card payments, building society cheques or cash.
 Please note you cannot pay by personal cheque unless received seven days prior to the move in date.
-If you wish to pay by credit card, then a 2.5% charge is applicable.
 You will also be required to complete standing order forms for the monthly rental payments.
 All utility companies will be informed by The Market Place to notify them of the meter readings from your move in date.
 Please note, we strongly recommend that you also inform the suppliers to ensure that all your details have been received & processed.

 Non Managed Lets